 Readers will grade the essay on a 4-point scale (4=excellent 3=good 2=meets expectations 1=does not meet expectations).
 Readers should assign an overall score, as well as scores for various components: understanding of public health importance, review of the literature, grasp of study design and statistical analysis, strength of conclusions and recommendations, and quality of writing using the Essay Grading Form.
 The readers should not approve the essay unless it is worthy of an overall score of 2 or 3.
-After all revisions to the essay are made, the readers should reach a consensus about the final scores, and the academic advisor should complete the grading form.
-A copy of the Essay Grading Form should be given to the Student Services Office by the academic advisor.
+After all revisions to the essay are made, the readers should reach a consensus about the final scores, and the Research Mentor should complete the Essay Grading Form.
+A copy of the Essay Grading Form should be given to the Student Services Office by the Research Mentor.

-If the student fails to meet passing standards after receiving comments from readers, the advisor may ask the student to embark on a different essay topic and graduation may be delayed.
+If the student fails to meet passing standards after receiving comments from readers, the Research Mentor should consult with the Program Director to discuss options including delayed graduation.